-A trip around Burke Lake Park demonstrates that this Northern Virginia gem supports many active and relaxing pursuits, and is a fun year-round destination.
-We love the peace of boating on Burke Lake, but there are a lot of other options if you don’t want to get out on the water.
+Visit Burke Lake Park in Northern Virginia to hike, bike, paddle, fish, ride the train, play mini and disc golf, and enjoy family fun.
+This Northern Virginia gem supports many active and relaxing pursuits and is a fun year-round destination.
+A trail around the lake offers beautiful hiking year-round.
+And we love the peace of fishing or boating on Burke Lake.
 You can even combine your visit to Burke Lake with a scenic drive in Fairfax County.

-Visitors will find something fun for every age group and activity level—hike, run, ride the train or the carousel, play mini-golf or disc golf, fish, or just relax with a picnic.
+Visitors will find something fun for every age group and activity level from the 5-mile fitness trail to quiet spots to relax or enjoy a picnic.
 Family, group, and wilderness campsites are available and you can reserve your site online.

-Hike or Bike the Burke Lake Park Loop Trail
+Hike or Bike the Burke Lake Park Trail

 Watch for wildlife along the trail.
 On one visit we spied balancing turtles, swimming ducks, grazing deer, and one hunchbacked raccoon ambling across the path in front of us.